themikemoniker/startup-job-board-scrape/README.md

 ## GitHub Actions automation

-Located in `.github/workflows/`:

 - `scrape.yml` (`scrape-topstartups`) runs every 4 hours.
-It executes `npm run scrape` + `npm run readme` and commits the updated dataset.
+It installs deps, runs `npm run fetch:today`, refreshes the README stats, and commits any dataset changes.
-- `fetch-today.yml` also runs every 4 hours (and manually) but only performs the lightweight `npm run fetch:today`.
-- `fetch-all.yml` is manual-only; trigger it when you need a fresh 180-day backfill.
+- `fetch-all.yml` is manual-only; dispatch it when you need a fresh 180-day backfill (`npm run fetch:all`).

-Each workflow installs dependencies, runs the script, and commits with the GitHub Actions bot if files changed.
-Check the Actions tab when something fails or when you want to trigger a manual run.
+Each workflow uses the GitHub Actions bot identity to push changes.
+Visit the Actions tab to monitor runs or re-run failures.